liangkarl/dotfile/README.md

 # Introduction

-A light weight dotfile for shell environment.
+A light weight dotfile for Linux BASH shell environment.

-Although there are many fancy shell extensions on the internet, not all of them are suitable for large project due to performance issue.
+Though there are many fancy CLI tools on the internet, not all of them are suitable for large projects due to performance issues.
+I've filtered out some tools and keep the rest putting together working efficiently.

-To keep the environment more simple, easy and efficient, I have tried serveral plugins to filter out improper ones.
+To make the environment more simple, easy and efficient, I would follow the KISS principle as possible as I can.

+# Requirements
+- `bash` >= 4.x

+# Integration

-## Integration
+## Terminal/ Shell

-### Configs
+- bash
 - tmux
+- enhanced
+- kitty
+- fasd

+## VCS/ Patch
 - git
 - tig
-- bash
+- quilt

+## Editor
 - nvim

-- fasd
+## System
 - top
-- enhanced
-- kitty

-### Requirements
-- `bash` >= 4.x
+- htop